CiaraBurkett/aboutjerseycity/README.md

 		* Project pages connect to all social networks for SEO
 * Add Admin
 * Social
-	* New projects are automatically posted to Twitter
+	* New projects are automatically posted to @aboutjerseycity Twitter account